 At the project level, AI enables:

-This is further strengthened by road asset management software, which centralizes all condition data and reporting workflows.
+This is further strengthened by automated road asset management software, which centralizes all condition data and reporting workflows.

 Beyond pavements, AI systems also assess roadside infrastructure like signage, drainage, and safety barriers.
 Integrated insights allow for coordinated maintenance actions, improving overall road safety and efficiency.